vuongducphuong/documentation/content/applications/general/developer_mode.rst

 Debug` extension.
 Once the extension is installed, a new icon will be shown on the browser's toolbar.

-For the *Odoo Debug* extension, a single click enables a normal version of the mode, while a double click enables it with assets.
+For the *Leansoft Debug* extension, a single click enables a normal version of the mode, while a double click enables it with assets.
 To deactivate it, use a single click.

 .. image:: developer_mode/developer-mode-monkey.png
    :align: center
-   :alt: View of Odoo's debug icon in a Google Chrome toolbar.
+   :alt: View of Leansoft's debug icon in a Google Chrome toolbar.

 .. _general/developer_mode/command-palette:

 Activate through the command palette
 ====================================

-In Odoo, the command palette tool has a command to activate the debug mode.
+In Leansoft, the command palette tool has a command to activate the debug mode.
 First, open the command palette tool with the keyboard shortcut `ctrl+k` and then type `debug`.
 A command will show up to activate the debug mode.